toddcf/pielcanela2/README.md

 ### Hero

+1. Reduce the amount of time before the H1 animation descends.
-1. Replace bg image with a video (once we have the video).
+2. Replace bg image with a video (once we have the video).

 ### About the Therapist